 A lot of people would like to find a strategy that makes money when the equity markets fall.
 How great would it be if your portfolio can have a positive year during a recession such as that of 2008?
 This is possible if one deploys other strategies besides buy and hold.

 When a market is going up or down it typically does so in a non linear manner forming waves or cycles along the way.
 One can find short term downturns in a longer term uptrend market and short term upturns in a longer term downtrend market.
-Just like the TF Pullback , the NQ Long I strategy finds value by identifying short term downtrends in a longer term up-trending market.
+Just like the TF Pullback , the NQ Pullback I strategy finds value by identifying short term downtrends in a longer term up-trending market.

-The strategy is applied to the Nasdaq 100 Index or NDX which includes 100 of the largest US and international companies listed on the Nasdaq stock market based on market capitalization.
+This strategy is applied to the Nasdaq 100 Index or NDX which includes 100 of the largest US and international companies listed on the Nasdaq stock market based on market capitalization.
 This index is frequently used to manage technology exposure due to its heavy technology sector weighting.

-In contrast during the same time period, the underlying benchmark, the NDX, had an average annual return of 6.73% and a maximum drawdown of -70.53% for a Risk Reward ratio of 0.095.
+In contrast during the same time period, the underlying benchmark, the NDX, had an average annual return of 8.37% and a maximum drawdown of -70.53% for a Risk Reward ratio of 0.12.
 Over the backtesting period, the NDX had 3 loosing years and a success ratio of 52.7% up months.
 Most importantly, as illustrated in the Nasdaq 100 chart above, as of the end of 2016, the index had just about reached the same highs as it had reached 16 years earlier in 2000.

-It is worth noting that in the above discussion, the monies generated from the NQ Long I strategy were not re-invested in the system.
+It is worth noting that in the above discussion, the monies generated from the NQ Pullback I strategy were not re-invested in the system.
 On the other hand, by its nature, a buy and hold approach automatically re-invests any monies that are generated.